 Hypoglycemia can also occur if you go too long without eating — for example, if you skip meals or are fasting.
 This type of hypoglycemia doesn't usually require medical attention, according to the Mayo Clinic.
 If instances of hypoglycemia are recurring, however, reach out to your doctor, since it could be a side effect of a medication or a symptom of an underlying condition that may need treatment, such as a tumor, hormone deficiency or hepatitis.

 While there's no such thing as a hypoglycemia diet, there are some steps you can take to prevent reactive hypoglycemia.

 "The best rule of thumb is to really limit simple sugars in the diet," says Palinski-Wade, "but if you are going to have them, have them in small amounts and combine them with foods that slow digestion — something like fiber or fat or protein."

 For example, instead of eating three large meals, split your food intake into five to six smaller meals.
 This will prevent your blood sugars from dipping too low in the hours after a meal, thereby warding off a hypoglycemic episode, according to the Mayo Clinic.

 Just don't overdo it on the calories.
 For example, if your lunch usually is a sandwich, an apple and a yogurt, divide your meal into two parts.
 Have the sandwich first, then eat the apple and yogurt a few hours later.

 Choose Low-Glycemic Index Carbohydrates

-Never eat carbohydrates on alone.
-Protein helps to keep your blood sugar levels more stable after eating.
-This is why you should always include a source of protein at each of your small meals and snacks.
-Good options include cheese, eggs, chicken, fish, meat, tofu, legumes, nuts, nut butter and seeds.
+Try not to eat carbohydrates alone.
+Protein helps to keep your blood sugar more stable after eating, so include a source of protein at each of your small meals and snacks.
+Smart options include cheese, eggs, chicken, fish, meat, tofu, legumes, nuts, nut butter and seeds.